united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/features/connectivity/_index.md

 ### Third-Party Tools

-Virtually any existing connectivity solution can be integrated with the United Manufacturing Hub.
-However, we recommend using the tools mentioned above, as they are the most tested and reliable.
+Any existing connectivity solution can be integrated with the United Manufacturing Hub, assuming it can send data to either MQTT or Kafka.
+Additionally, if you want to deploy those tools on the Device & Container Infrastructure, they must be available as a Docker container (developed with best-practices).
+Therefore, we recommend using the tools mentioned above, as they are the most tested and reliable.

 ## What are the limitations?